 Hank Locklin, country singer.
-Never attended college.
+He never attended college.

 Lindsay Lohan, actress.
-Never finished high school.
+She never finished high school.

 Dan Lok, multi-millionaire business mentor, founder of Quick Turn Marketing.
 College dropout.
 His CreativitySucks website notes: A former college dropout, Dan Lok transformed himself from a grocery bagger in a local supermarket to a multi-millionaire.
 Dan came to North America with little knowledge of the English language and few contacts.
 Today, Dan is one of the most sought-after business mentors on the Web, as well as a best-selling author.
 His reputation includes his title as the World's #1 Website Conversion Expert.

 Jack London, bestselling novelist, The Call of the Wild.
 He dropped out of high school to work.
 Later he was admitted to the University of California but left after one semester to join the Klondike Gold Rush (on July 25, 1897).